4n-ch4n/nest-grapqhl-lists-app/README.md

 - **GraphQL API**: Modern, flexible API for querying and mutating data.
 - **Authentication**: JWT-based authentication for securing endpoints.
 - **User Management**: CRUD operations for users with role-based access control.
+- **Pagination and Searching**: Support for paginating and searching through lists.
 - **Database Seeding**: A dedicated module to populate the database with initial data for development.
 - **NestJS Framework**: A progressive Node.js framework for building efficient, reliable and scalable server-side applications.
 - **Prisma ORM**: Next-generation ORM for Node.js and TypeScript.